pkamenarsky/concur-replica/README.md

 There are two situations where you should rule `concur-replica` out completely:

-+ Instant feedback is required
++ Instant client-side feedback is required

 + It needs to work offline

 The strategy also has two softer costs:

-+ Events and updates cost bandwidth (eg listening to mouse position, or doing an animation in Haskell instead of CSS)
++ Events and updates cost bandwidth (e.g. listening to mouse position, or doing an animation in Haskell instead of CSS)

 + It puts a heavier load on your server than a traditional stateless webapp

 Additionally, `concur-replica` is alpha software so it currently has additional deficiencies.
 Check the issue tracker for these, and they'll be fixed as it matures.

 Despite these caveats however, `concur-replica` has *incredible* benefits.
 No JS!
-No REST API layer-- you can call whatever Haskell functions you want directly from your UI code. `concur` is an awesome way of making UIs.
+No REST API layer -- you can call whatever Haskell functions you want directly from your UI code. `concur` is an awesome way of making UIs.
 And you have the Haskell classics: STM is absolutely unfair for building collaborative apps, and UIs are so annoying to test that the type system really shines.

 ## Obligatory counter example